GoogleCloudPlatform/terraform-google-enterprise-application/README.md

 # Enterprise Application blueprint
-This example repository shows how to build an enterprise developer platform on Google Cloud, follwing the [Enterprise Application blueprint](https://cloud.google.com/architecture/enterprise-application-blueprint).
+This example repository shows how to build an enterprise developer platform on Google Cloud, following the [Enterprise Application blueprint](https://cloud.google.com/architecture/enterprise-application-blueprint).
 This repository deploys an internal developer platform that enables cloud platform teams to provide a managed software development and delivery platform for their organization's application development groups.

 The Enterprise Application blueprint adopts practices defined in the [Enterprise Foundation blueprint](https://cloud.google.com/architecture/security-foundations), and is meant to be deployed after deploying the foundation.
 Refer to the [Enterprsie Foundation blueprint repository](https://github.com/terraform-google-modules/terraform-example-foundation) for complete deployment instructions.